DopamineDriven/portfolio/README.md

 The website https://dopaminedriven.github.io/portfolio/ is live on github.

 This program utilizes the responsive bootstrap grid systems for containers and navbar toggling.

+This program has been updated with links to recent projects/apps showcased in portfolio.
+This program has been updated with email/phone icons in contact.
+My phone number is linked to the phone icon and email address linked to the email icon.
+Used img-fluid bootstrap class in conjunction with images to make these images responsive for varying screen sizes and to confine them to their respective columns.